-H10u—Dangerous Goods Shipping Under the IATA DG Regs. ("Add-on" training for U.S. Air Forwarders)
+H10u—Dangerous Goods Shipping Under DOT/ICAO DG Regs. ("add-on" training for U.S. Air Forwarders)

-This course provides general awareness training in use of the ICAO Technical Instructions / IATA Dangerous Goods Regulations for shipment via commercial airline and connecting truck transportation, plus U.S. DoT (HMR) requirements which apply when using the ICAO Technical Instructions, together with air forwarder function-specific training in the shipment of dangerous goods
+This course provides general awareness training in use of the ICAO Technical Instructions for shipment via commercial airline and connecting truck transportation, plus U.S. DOT (HMR) requirements which apply when using the ICAO Technical Instructions, together with air forwarder function-specific training in the shipment of dangerous goods

-This lesson will introduce you to the International Air Transport Association (IATA) Dangerous Goods Regulations, as authorized for use by the U.S. DoT, inclusive of additional requirements and limitations.
+This lesson will introduce you to the International Civil Aviation Organization Technical Instructions for the Safe Transport of Dangerous Goods by Air (the "ICAO Technical Instructions"), as authorized for use by the U.S. DOT, inclusive of additional requirements and limitations.

 - Introduction